ebas-submission-tool/ebas-submission-tool-docs/documentation.md

 The tool aims at supporting data submitters from all projects and programs submitting data to EBAS who want to:

-- check the consistency of their NASA Ames file
+- Check the consistency of their NASA Ames file

-- upload data to EBAS
+- Upload data to EBAS
 should use the tool.

 All measurement principles registred in the EBAS portal, with online formatting templates available at <http://ebas-submit.nilu.no> and <http://gaw-wdca.org/SubmitData.aspx>, are supported by this tool.